Trump to sign sex assault bill as scandal engulfs White House

 More than 150 women and girls said in court that he sexually abused them over the past two decades, including gold medalist Aly Raisman.

-Sponsored by Sen. Dianne Feinstein, D-California, the legislation will create an organization within the US Olympic Committee that would be responsible for receiving and handling inquiries and reports about abuse and making sure that allegations are promptly reported to law enforcement when necessary or resolved internally.
+Sponsored by Sen. Dianne Feinstein, D-California, the legislation will create an organization independent of the US Olympic Committee that would be responsible for receiving and handling inquiries and reports about abuse and making sure that allegations are promptly reported to law enforcement when necessary or resolved internally.

 "The world witnessed firsthand the bravery of 156 women -- so many of whom have represented our country at the highest levels of athletics in the Olympics -- confronting a man they were told they could trust, as Larry Nasser was sentenced to prison for sexually assaulting them," House Majority Leader Kevin McCarthy, R-California, said in a statement.
 "These women have endured too much, which is why we must do more to protect our amateur athletes, so this never happens again."